-- RTV sealant is used between breather reed cover and crankcase.
-Remove nut and sealing (flat) washer securing breather reed cover to crankcase.
+- RTV sealant is used between outer breather cover and crankcase.
+Remove nut and sealing (flat) washer securing breather cover to crankcase.
 Carefully pry under small tab of cover flange to separate and remove.
 Do not bend or distort cover. - Unscrew and remove mounting stud, retainer and breather reed.